carinosc/Yelp-Restaurant-Recommender-System/README.md

 Using the conda package manager, the following were the main packages used for my project in addition to python, install at your own risk:

-⋅⋅* `conda install pandas`: For JSON importing and DataFrame analysis ⋅⋅* `conda install matplotlib`: For visualizations
+- `conda install pandas`: For JSON importing and DataFrame analysis
+- conda install matplotlib`: For visualizations
-⋅⋅* `conda install scikit-learn`: For access into the Machine Learning toolbox ⋅⋅* `conda install scikit-surprise`: For the Matrix Factorization algorithm, FunkSVD, and additional functions
+- `conda install scikit-learn`: For access into the Machine Learning toolbox
+- `conda install scikit-surprise`: For the Matrix Factorization algorithm, FunkSVD, and additional functions

 Alternatively, I have also provided the `capstone_environment.yml` file to more efficiently clone the environment and its packages from.